ryanbae89/gun-violence-uscounties/README.md

 All variables that were found to be statistically significant remained so in the 4 years modeled in this study.
 This suggests that factors contributing to gun violence in the US are consistent, with any underlying changes happening slowly, on time period much longer than this analysis.

+**6. There are other effects this model is failing to capture.**

+The non-normality of the residuals points towards non-linearity or other independent variables at play.

-## Final Thoughts
+### Final Thoughts

 Finally, I would like to say a few words about this subject and myself.
 I understand that gun violence in the US is a contentious subject, with strong opinions on all sides of the political spectrum.

-I also acknowledge that it's near impossible to completely separate one's biases when studying an issue like this.
-I can, however, at least be open and transparent about my biases and let the readers make their own decisions based on the quality of the content presented here.
-I am someone who believes fairly strongly in the 2nd amendment while also acknowledging that deaths from gun violence in the US is far to high for society to accept.
+I also acknowledge that it is near impossible to completely separate one's biases when studying an issue like this.
+I can, however, at least be transparent about my own biases and let the readers make up their own mind based on the quality of the data and analysis presented.
+I am someone who believes fairly strongly in 2nd amendment rights, and that these rights necessarily come at a social cost.
+At the same time, I believe much can be done to reduce gun violence in the US.

 ### Acknowledgements

 I would like to thank the following people for giving their thoughts and feedback on this project:

 ## References